pepmartinez/keuss/docusaurus/blog/2024-01-23-queues-on-mongo-part-2.md

 ## Queues fit for ETL pipelines: moving elements from one queue to the next, atomically

-Htis is an interesting concept: one of the common uses of job queues is to build what's known as ELT pipelines: a set of computing stations where items are transformed or otherwise processed, connected with queues.
+This is an interesting concept: one of the common uses of job queues is to build what's known as ELT pipelines: a set of computing stations where items are transformed or otherwise processed, connected with queues.
 A common example would be a POSIX shell pipeline, where several commands are tied together so the output of one becomes the input of the next; a ETL pipeline can have also forks and loops, so the topology can be generalized to a graph, not just a linear pipeline

 Let us assume for a moment that messages are never created or duplicated in any station: in other words, an item entering a station will produce zero or one items as output.
-In this scenario, oen of the reliability problems that arise is that, usually, moving items from one (input) queue to the next (output) queue is not an atomic operation.
+In this scenario, one of the reliability problems that arise is that, usually, moving items from one (input) queue to the next (output) queue is not an atomic operation.
 This may lead to either item loss or item duplication in the case of station malfunction, even if we use `reserve-commit`